EpsilonSolutions/netscaler-command-reference/docs/authentication/authentication-negotiateaction/authentication-negotiateaction.md

 ##Outputs

 <b>domain</b>
-Domain name of the AD KDC server.
+Domain name of the service principal that represnts Netscaler.

 <b>domainUser</b>
-User name that the NetScaler appliance uses to join the AD KDC server domain.
-The NetScaler appliance uses the domain user name to check the health of the AD KDC server.
+User name of the account that is mapped with Netscaler principal.
+This can be given along with domain and password when keytab file is not available.
+If username is given along with keytab file, then that keytab file will be searched for this user's credentials.

 <b>domainUserPasswd</b>
-Password that the NetScaler appliance uses to join the AD KDC server domain.
+Password of the account that is mapped to the NetScaler principal.

 <b>OU</b>
 Active Directory organizational units (OU) attribute.